Ride Morzine mountain bike chalet holidays more information.

 Loosen stem on the steerer and bars so they can rotate if handled roughly by the baggage guys and not bend.

-I prefer bike boxes from a local shop, they stack better and with handles are easier for baggage guys to move.
+If you don’t own a bike bag you can get a bike box from your local shop, they stack better and with handles are easier for baggage guys to move.